Pricing through personalization: Key takeaways from Robert Nendorf at Insurance Innovators USA 2022

 Key takeaways from Director of Data Science Robert Nendorf's panel discussion at Insurance Innovators USA.

-Robert Nendorf, Director of Data Science for Arity, took the stage at 2022’s Insurance Innovators USA to discuss personalization and pricing in the auto insurance industry.
-Here are his key takeaways:
+Robert Nendorf, Director of Data Science at Arity, took the stage at 2022’s Insurance Innovators USA to discuss personalization and pricing in the auto insurance industry.
+Here are his key takeaways.

 The need for personalized pricing is growing